A glimpse of tomorrow

 These are short pop-up performances and are fringe events.
 They are included with admission.
 No booking necessary.

 Full performance | 6pm | 1.5 hours

 The full performance is a special event and ticketed separately from the festival day passes.
 Tickets can be purchased for £15 alongside a festival day ticket or separately for £25.
-An after-concert dinner in The Flying Childers is available to book separately.
-Book now
+The setlist is as follows:

 More about Chineke!

 Founded in 2015 by musician Chi-chi Nwanoku OBE, Chineke!’s mission is: Championing change and celebrating diversity in classical music.

 The Chineke!
 Orchestra, the foundation’s flagship ensemble, works closely with the Chineke!
 Junior Orchestra (for BME players aged 11-22 years) whose alumni cellist, Sheku Kanneh-Mason, performed a solo at the Duke and Duchess of Sussex’s wedding in 2018.
 The Chineke!
 Orchestra has performed internationally, including at the BBC Proms and has recorded two albums.